-Typhoon Tino, internationally known as Kalmaegi, has intensified with maximum sustained winds of 120 km/h and gusts of up to 150 km/h.
+Typhoon Tino has slightly intensified with maximum sustained winds of 130 km/h and gusts of up to 160 km/h.

 Eight provinces in the Visayas and Mindanao remain under Signal No. 3.

-Tino is projected to make landfall between Monday evening or early Tuesday morning in Eastern Samar, Leyte, Southern Leyte, or Dinagat Islands.
+Tino is projected to make landfall between Monday evening or early Tuesday morning over the Eastern Visayas-Caraga area, potentially near Homonhon Island or Dinagat Islands, and then over Leyte or Southern Leyte.

-PAGASA stated that rapid intensification remains likely, with winds potentially reaching 150 to 165 km/h, but it is not expected to become a super typhoon.
+PAGASA stated that rapid intensification remains likely before landfall, but it is not expected to become a super typhoon.

-The storm is expected to traverse the Visayas and northern Palawan before exiting the West Philippine Sea by Wednesday afternoon.
+The storm is expected to traverse the Visayas and northern Palawan before exiting the West Philippine Sea by Wednesday morning or afternoon and the PAR by Thursday morning.

 Intense to torrential rains are expected over Samar, Leyte, Cebu, Negros, Guimaras, and Panay through Wednesday noon, with widespread flooding and landslides possible.